tonyheupel/node-liquify/README.md

 Also, a big thank you goes out to [substack](http://github.com/substack) for [browserify](http://github.com/substack/node-browserify) as well as the overall contributions to node and Open Source.
 Thanks!

+Finally, the biggest thank you (as well as an "_I'm sorry for keeping my nose in the computer all weekend_") has to go to my lovely wife and my silly, wonderful boys.
+Thanks for being patient with me!!